OlofssonFredrik/VS-Code-Setup/README.md

 # Step 4: Sync Onedrive

-In order to use data and scripts.
+To get access to files saved on Onedrive you have to sync it, you also have to be invited to the Onedrive.
 Go to "Extracting and analysing data from ForMAX" and in topmenu with three dots (...) click "sync".
 This will create a local path on your directory with the nessecary folder that you can open using VS Code

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/181a4a9f-6f33-439f-bd8f-ab4a270e9bb2)

 # Step 4: Set Up VS Code
 Launch VS Code.
 You'll be asked to select a theme of your preference.